kristian-ellis/stockosaurus/README.md

 # stockosaurus
-> Web application designed to display stocks, cryptocurrencies and relevant news articles
+> web application designed to display stocks, cryptocurrencies and relevant news articles
-> Developed using React for an interactive user experience
+> developed using React for an interactive user experience

 ## Table of Contents
 * [General Info](#general-information)